December 30, 2013

 We retain information only for as long as we have a business or tax need or as applicable laws, regulations, or government orders require.
 When we dispose of Personal Information, we use reasonable procedures designed to erase or render it unreadable (for example, shredding documents and wiping electronic media).

 Access to Your Information

 You may access and modify your contact information by visiting my.t-mobile.com or a T-Mobile retail store, or by contacting Customer Service.
 You may also contact us using the information in the How to Contact Us section below.

 Choices Regarding Use of Your Information

-A T-Mobile marketing communication is when we contact you directly about offers for service or products we sell using your Personal Information.
-We want to provide you with meaningful choices regarding our marketing communications and you may choose to limit or opt-out of some marketing communications from T-Mobile at any time.
+We may send you communications about services or products we, or our partners, sell.
+We want to provide you with meaningful choices regarding our marketing communications, and you may choose to limit or opt-out of some marketing communications from us at any time.
 Although you may elect not to receive marketing information from us, if you subscribe to our services or buy our products, you will continue to receive invoices, customer-service and transactional notices, and similar communications.
 The Primary Account Holder can configure options for marketing communications for all lines on the account.